Dan-Heath/Dan-Heath/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+As a technical writer with over twenty years of experience, my strengths lie in understanding an audience, and documenting complex concepts using accessible language.
+I pride myself on being empathetic, flexible, and intellectually curious.

 :heart: What inspires me:
 - Creating docs for developers
 - Establishing order out of chaos